 MCL (maximum contaminant level): The highest level of a contaminant that is allowed in drinking water.
+MCLs are is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible.

 MCLG (maximum contaminant level goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.